FabianoEger/tago-documentation/tutorials.rst

 This simple tutorial using the **Beagle Bone Black - BBB** board will show you some principles to integrate your solution with Tago.
 More than just connect the BBB to the cloud, you will learn how to easily reuse this code into your own application later.

-In this example, let's send the status of a switch connected to a digital input from a BBB board.
+In this example, let's send the status of a digital input from a BBB board.
 We will visualize its status in the dashboard.
 By using the Actions capability, we will configure the system to send out an e-mail whenever the switch changes to the *open* state.

 Diagram
 *******